These are the 40 NI postcode areas with highest number of NEW Covid-19 infections in the last seven days

 The way in which Northern Ireland has responded to Covid-19 in the last few months has produced some positive and reassuring results.

-However, due to the arrival of the Delta variant, it's possible the number of new infections could rise - the following 40 postcode areas had the highest number of number of new infections detected from May 24 to May 30, 2021.
+However, due to the arrival of the Delta variant, it's possible the number of new infections could rise - the following 40 postcode areas had the highest number of number of new infections detected from May 24 to May 30, 2021 - the postcodes are in ascending order and all data is sourced from the Department of Health Covid-19 dashboard.

 Page 1 of 10